Portuguese Caldo Verde Soup Recipe

 To spare myself--and my dining companions--that agony, I often choose to cook and eat at home.
 More so if the cravings call for the sacred, iconic comfort foods of my childhood.

 One such meal is Caldo Verde (which best translates as "Green Soup" from Portuguese).
 This soup is to Portugal what Miso soup is to Japan.
-If you're dining at a traditional Portuguese restaurant you can expect the Caldo Verde to come with your meal (just like Miso would come with your sushi), whether you planned to order it from the menu or not.
+If you're dining at a traditional Portuguese restaurant you can expect the Caldo Verde to come with your meal (just like Miso Soup would come with your sushi), whether you planned to order it from the menu or not.

 Second only to Bacalhau (salted cod), this humble little soup sits proudly in the hall of fame of dishes that make up the very foundation of traditional Portuguese cuisine.
 If you are curious about this Caldo Verde thing, keep on reading for the recipe--it's super affordable, easy, and quick to prepare (about 45 total minutes from start to finish, including prep and cooking time).